 The government’s measures in this area mainly address professionals active in schools and education, in social work, the police force and in faith communities.
 In order to be able to prevent a young person from being radicalized it is important that professionals who come into contact with young people can identify signs pointing to attitudes, values and behaviours that may lead to violent extremism.

-Measures that are particularly important for young people are shortly presented here, more complete information is presented at the Government’s website and in Government Communication Actions to Make Society More Resilient to Violent Extremism.
+Measures that are particularly important for young people are shortly presented here, more complete information is presented in Government Communication Actions to Make Society More Resilient to Violent Extremism.

 Training material – Handbook for violence prevention

 The government has tasked the Swedish Agency for Youth and Civil Society (MUCF) with supplementing the already existing handbook for violence prevention among young people (Inget att vänta på) with additional information about violent extremism.
 In 2017, Crack the code (Knäck koden) was presented to municipalities and others who in their efforts to prevent violence can use the handbook.

 Assignment to the Ombudsman for Children to raise awareness about children's experiences of violent extremism and terrorism

 The government has, in October 2016, commissioned the Ombudsman for Children (Barnombudsmannen) to contribute to better knowledge of children's experiences of being affected of travelling from Sweden to conflict zones for terrorist purposes.
 The aim is to improve knowledge on how to better protect children from harmful experiences of terrorism, based on children's perceptions and experiences.
 The Ombudsman for Children has since then published the report Children and young people involved in violent extremism.